 The overall crime rate in Kenton is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Kenton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Kenton doesn't have a public transportation system that people use for their commute.

 The per capita income in Kenton in 2022 was $14,609, which is low income relative to Delaware and the nation.
 This equates to an annual income of $58,436 for a family of four.
 However, Kenton contains both very wealthy and poor people as well.